1979 NHL expansion: Legacy

-Of the three cities to have lost their WHA/NHL teams, only Winnipeg has received one back when the Atlanta Thrashers relocated there in 2011.
+Of the three cities to have lost their WHA/NHL teams, only Winnipeg has received one back when the Atlanta Thrashers (enfranchised in 1999) relocated there in 2011.
+The original Jets had initially relocated to become the Phoenix Coyotes in 1996.
+However, in 2026, the NHL revised the historical records of the Jets franchise, transferring the pre-1996 records of the original Jets from the Coyotes to the current-day Jets/Thrashers franchise.
+Thus, the Jets were now considered inactive from 1996 to 1999 while the Coyotes were now treated as an expansion team.

 The Oilers are also the only WHA team to win the Stanley Cup while staying in their WHA city, which they have done on five occasions—1984, 1985, 1987, 1988, and 1990.
 The Avalanche won the Stanley Cup in 1996, which was their first season after leaving Quebec City, and have since won Cup championships in 2001 and 2022.
-The Hurricanes won their only Stanley Cup in 2006, which was their ninth season after leaving Hartford.
-Finally, the Jets/Coyotes franchise had never appeared in the Stanley Cup Finals, and advanced to the second playoff round only three times (1985 and 1987 as the Jets, and 2012 as the Coyotes) and the conference finals once (2012 while under the Phoenix Coyotes name).
+The Hurricanes have won the Stanley Cup in 2006 and 2026.
+Finally, the Jets franchise had never appeared in the Stanley Cup Final, and advanced to the second playoff round four times (1985, 1987, 2021, 2025) and the conference finals once (2018).